oriolbv/endless-runner/README.md

 # endless-runner

-Simple endless runner game for Android & PC.
+Simple endless runner game with an automatic level generator for Android & PC.